 There are many benefits of a virtual presentation—don't forget to take advantage of our unique benefits below.

-Changes to your presentation after 20 May 2019 will not be reflected in the program.
+Changes to your presentation after 18 May 2020 will not be reflected in the program.
 We suggest submitting your presentation early to ensure there are no issues during submission.
-If you have any questions or issues, contact us.
+If you have any questions or issues, please see the CGScholar Knowledge Base.

 Connect with Research Network members across the globe

 As a Virtual Presenter, you have the benefit of engaging with scholars and academics from all corners of the globe.
 Along with members of the Sport & Society Research Network and all in-person and virtual conference participants, you can use your Scholar account and Community profile to meet peers, share your presentation, share published work, and initiate knowledge and learning conversations, with optional feeds to Facebook and Twitter.

 Get started and set-up your Community profile through the Scholar platform here.